Shengwei-Peng/PV-Power-Generation-Forecasting/README.md

 ## 📊 Dataset
 - Observe the outlier of Data 1-17
-- What's the collecting time
+- Verify the data completeness.

 ## 🚀 Usage
 To run the script for the PV power generation forecast, follow the usage command below.
 This assumes you have organized your datasets correctly in the specified folder.